avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ## Using different policy methods

-By default Avo will use the usual generated Pundit methods (`index?`, `show?`, `create?`, `new?`, `update?`, `edit?` and `destroy?`).
+By default Avo will use the generated Pundit methods (`index?`, `show?`, `create?`, `new?`, `update?`, `edit?` and `destroy?`).
 But maybe, in your app, you're already using these methods and would like to use different ones for Avo.
-You may override these methods inside your configuration with a simple map using the `authorization_methods` key.
+You may want override these methods inside your configuration with a simple map using the `authorization_methods` key.

 ```ruby{6-14}